 Additional Operating Procedures for the CSC Computer Lab.

 - Any assistant scheduled to work in the CSC Computer Lab must verify that there is a stock of paper and toner stored in the CSC Lab Office sufficient to support all other labs.
 This includes a large supply of paper and at least one spare toner cartridge on hand for the printer in the CSC Lab and an additional spare toner for the printers in the other labs (there should be at least two spare toners in the CSC lab office: one for the CSC Lab printer and one for the other labs)

 - Any assistant scheduled to work at 4PM on a weekday (MTWRF) should pick up toner and paper from the Memorial building to replenish the stock in the CSC Lab office.
 The Memorial Building is open from 8AM-5PM, Monday-Friday, so it is very important that all supplies are acquired and transported to the CSC Lab BEFORE the building closes so that there will be sufficient supplies to last the evening.
 This is especially true of the Friday afternoon shift, as supplies stored in the CSC Lab office must be enough to support all labs through the weekend.

 - Lab Assistant coming on duty: Make sure that there are at least two reams of paper in the lab and there is a spare toner cartridge for the printer.

-- Lab Assistant going off duty: Pick up all loose paper or trash lying around the computer lab.
+- Lab Assistant going off duty: Verify that the printer is fully loaded with paper.
+Pick up all loose paper or trash lying around the computer lab.
 Be sure that all empty chairs are pushed in; in general, tidy the lab before leaving.